Seattle Mariners: History

 On April 21, 2012, Philip Humber of the Chicago White Sox threw the third perfect game in White Sox history against the Mariners in Seattle.
 It was the 21st perfect game in MLB history.
 Mariners starter Kevin Millwood and five relievers combined to throw the tenth combined no-hitter in MLB history, the first in Mariners history, on June 8.
 The six pitchers used in a no-hitter tied a major league record, first set by the Houston Astros in 2003.
-Félix Hernández pitched the first perfect game in team history, shutting down the Tampa Bay Rays 1–0 at Safeco Field on August 15.
-It was the 23rd perfect game in Major League Baseball history.
-The Mariners became the first team in Major League Baseball to be involved in two perfect games in one season.
+Félix Hernández pitched the first perfect game in team history, shutting down the Tampa Bay Rays 1–0 at Safeco Field on August 15, the 23rd perfect game in MLB history.
+The Mariners became the first major league first team to be involved in two perfect games in one season.

 Zduriencik was fired on August 28, 2015.
 Jerry Dipoto, a former general manager of the Los Angeles Angels of Anaheim, was hired as the Mariners' new general manager one month later.
-On October 9, manager Lloyd McClendon was fired.
-Scott Servais was named the new Mariners' manager on October 23.

-Nintendo announced on April 27, 2016, that it would sell its controlling stake in the Mariners to First Avenue Entertainment limited partnership, led by John W. Stanton.
-Nintendo retained a 10 percent ownership share of the team after the sale was completed in August 2016.
+On October 9, manager Lloyd McClendon was fired after two seasons, succeeded by Scott Servais on October 23.
+On April 27, 2016, Nintendo announced that it was selling its controlling stake in the Mariners to First Avenue Entertainment limited partnership, led by John W. Stanton.
+Nintendo retained a ten percent ownership share of the team after the sale was completed in August 2016.
 The franchise was valued at $1.4 billion at the time and included Root Sports Northwest, the team's regional television network.